 The later you leave it before travelling, the more your seat is going to cost.
 Lower availability makes the remaining seats more desirable (I use the term loosely) so wherever possible book your seats as far ahead as you can.

-Familiarise yourself with refund / change costs
+Understand the refund / change costs

 If you are making plans a fair way in advance of your travel dates then it is worth checking the charges for cancellations or changes made to the booking.
 It may be that these fees cost so much that booking later, when your plans have firmed up, at a higher price is a better option than jumping on the cheaper fare and later needing to change it.